winstonma/MMM-HK-Transport-ETA-Configurator/README.md

 ## Deployment

-This project is already configured for automatic deployment to GitHub Pages using GitHub Actions.
+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

-### GitHub Actions (Recommended)
+### GitHub Actions

 The project uses GitHub Actions to automatically deploy to GitHub Pages.
 The workflow is defined in `.github/workflows/static.yml`.
-This is the recommended deployment method because:
+This deployment method is recommended because:

 - It's more secure (no personal access tokens required)
 - It's automatic (deploys on every push to main branch)
 - It's reliable (uses official GitHub Pages actions)

-The workflow already:
+The workflow:

 - Uses pnpm to install dependencies
 - Downloads the necessary data and provider scripts